Spring Break is soon! Monday, March 20th - Friday, March 31st

-During your school tour and small group discussion, parents observe, learn, and participate in conversations together.
-It’s designed to be inclusive, inspire confidence, and allow parents to experience how it feels to be a part of The Washington Market School.
+Our thoughtful process is designed to be inclusive, inspire confidence, and allow parents to experience how it feels to be a part of The Washington Market School.

-There are many benefits to putting conversation and connection over formal interviews and testing, but we believe the most important one is that you will get a true insight into the WMS experience and what it is like to be a part of our community.
+There are countless benefits to focusing on conversation and connection rather than formal interviews and testing.
+To us, the most important benefit is that prospective parents gain an authentic understanding of The Washington Market School experience and how truly special it is to be a part of our community.

 The Washington Market School is deeply committed to diversity and inclusion.
-We understand the impact of a long history of injustice cannot be fixed overnight.
+We understand that the impact of a long history of injustice cannot be fixed overnight.
 We can, however, dedicate ourselves to fostering a community where love and kindness guide our work toward a more just and equitable society.
 We embrace diversity in many forms, including but not limited to race, gender, sexual orientation, gender expression, disability, family structure, religion, ethnic or national origin and socioeconomic status.
-It is our goal to serve every member of our community with the promise who they are will be respected at WMS.
-As we work toward this goal, we are listening to underrepresented perspectives and learning how to grow.
+It is our goal to serve every member of our community with the promise that who they are will be respected and appreciated at The Washington Market School.
+As we work toward this goal, we are listening to underrepresented perspectives, examining our own biases, and learning how to grow.

-As an ISAAGNY school, WMS is committed to the ISAAGNY non-discriminatory policy.
-To learn more, please click here.
+As an ISAAGNY school, The Washington Market School is committed to the ISAAGNY non-discriminatory policy.
 WMS also acts in accordance with the requirements of Title III of the Americans with Disabilities Act of 1990, as amended.

-Rachael MacchiesiDirector of Enrollment
+Lauren GilbertsonDirector of Enrollment